 Are There Options for First-Time Home Buyers?

 Paying 10 to 20 percent down in cash can be a difficult prospect for first-time home buyers.
 People who already own a home can sell their current homes and use the profits from the sale to make a sizable down payment on a new home without having to save up for it.
 First-time home buyers must use other means.
 As a result, many lenders offer loan programs targeted primarily at first-time home buyers, which require a much smaller down payment.
+How much will my house payment be?
 Loans guaranteed by the Federal Housing Administration (FHA) may have down payments as low at 3.5 percent.
 Loans conforming to the standards of Fannie Mae and Freddie Mac could allow first-time home buyers to make a 3 percent down payment, if they qualify.

-Home Loan Options With Flexible Down Payment Requirements
+Options With Flexible Requirements

 The USDA Home Loan